mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void Update(ref float gravity, ref float maxFallSpeed)

 Allows you to customize this item's movement when lying in the world.

+### public virtual void GrabRange(Player player, ref int grabRange)

+Allows you to modify how close this item must be to the player in order to move towards the player.

+### public virtual bool GrabStyle(Player player)

+Allows you to modify the way this item moves towards the player.
+Return true if you override this hook; returning false will allow the vanilla grab style to take place.
+Returns false by default.

+### public virtual bool OnPickup(Player player)

+Allows you to make special things happen when the player picks up this item.
+Return false to stop the item from being added to the player's inventory; returns true by default.

 ### public virtual Color?
 GetAlpha(Color lightColor)